hageyahhoo/Agile2020/Agile2020.md

 Finally, we chose [Karate](https://github.com/intuit/karate) framework.
 It provides features specific to API Testing with BDD (Behavior-Driven Development) style and Gherkin format.
 It was easy to read, implement, and maintain for both developers and the Product Manager.
 Especially, defining the preferable state was easy to understand for them.

-After decision to use Karate framework, we SETs and the product development team members started to rewrite test scripts from JUnit to Karate collaboratively.
+After decision to use Karate framework, we SETs and the product development team members started rewriting test scripts from JUnit to Karate collaboratively.
 SETs wrote examples at first.
 SETs guided `Developer Testing` to achieve and expand `Build Quality In` idea by working with developers.
 SETs supported solving architectural problems of Karate.
 After 3 months' collaborative work, finally failure detection system with Karate became established in this product development team.
 <br />

 #### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN